pingcap/tispark/docs/how_to_use_tidb_as_metastore_db.md

 First you need a TiDB cluster(before 2.1 release), and then use a mysql client log into TiDB cluster.

-You will need to create a TiDB user for Spark to access the metastore.
+You will need to create a TiDB user, `hive` with password `mine`, for Spark to access the metastore.

 ```$xslt
 CREATE USER 'hive'@'%' IDENTIFIED BY 'mine';